SarthakMakhija/tech-lessons/_posts/2023-02-24-count-min-sketch.md

 ### 4-bit counter

-The idea behind four bit counter deserves its own mention.
+The idea behind the four-bit counter deserves its mention.

 - With four bits we can represent a maximum value of 15 `(00001111)`.
 This implies that the counter should freeze the moment it reaches 15.
-- We need a way to use both the lower and the upper four bits to represent counters for 2 different keys.
+- We need to use both the lower and the upper four bits to represent counters for 2 different keys.
 - Let's use the *lower four bits to store the counter for even positions of the matrix* and *higher four bits for odd positions of the matrix*.

 <div class="align-center">